Latest updates

-Milton is expected to make landfall on the west coast of Florida on Wednesday night.
+- Milton is expected to make landfall on the west coast of Florida late on Wednesday night, with winds of up to 165mph

-Flights between the UK and Florida have been cancelled as the US braces for Hurricane Milton.
+Thousands of UK holidaymakers have had flights to Florida disrupted as the US braces for Hurricane Milton.

-Milton is expected to make landfall on the west coast of Florida on Wednesday night or Thursday morning, with tropical force winds affecting the west coast from Wednesday morning.
+Milton is expected to make landfall on the west coast of Florida late on Wednesday night, with winds of up to 165mph.

-Virgin Atlantic said it had also cancelled numerous flights because of “adverse weather conditions expected to be caused by Hurricane Milton”, with a state of emergency declared in Florida.
+Virgin Atlantic said it has cancelled a number of flights because of “adverse weather conditions expected to be caused by Hurricane Milton”, with a state of emergency declared in Florida.

 A further ten flights have been called off on Thursday, involving Heathrow, Manchester, Orlando and Tampa.